-This document is meant to describe an overall procedure that will allow a WAP Energy Assessor to conduct a thorough blower door / manometer guided diagnostic assessment of a single family site built or manufactured home in the Weatherization Assistance Program.
+This document is meant to describe an overall procedure that will allow a WAP Energy Assessor to conduct a thorough blower door / manometer guided diagnostic assessment of a single family site built or manufactured home in the Nevada Housing Division.
 This procedure is in no way a substitute for formal building science training.
-This is a guide is designed to complement individuals that have been properly trained by professional building science instructors.
+This guide is designed to complement individuals that have been properly trained by professional building science instructors.

-This guide is illustrated using the 'DG-700' Digital manometer produced by the Energy Conservatory, and is meant to be used in conjunction with the SWBSTC Digital Manometer handouts provided by the South West Building Science Training Center.
+This guide is illustrated using the 'DG-700' Digital manometer produced by the Energy Conservatory, and is meant to be used in conjunction with the SWBSTC Digital Manometer handouts provided by the SouthWest Building Science Training Center.